andrup/CarND-Behavioral-Cloning-P3/README.md

 #### Lessons learned:
 - Preprocessing is as important as the model architecture itself
 - Models calculated on AWS Clound doesn't run on local machine because fo different Tensorflow Versions.
-It was difficult to Upgrade the Tensorflow GPU library or downgrade my Windows Anaconda installation
+It was difficult to Upgrade the Tensorflow GPU library or downgrade my Windows Anaconda installation.
+An updated AWS Image would have saved much time.
-- If you crop input into the model, the output of the simulator processed by drive.py also has to be cropped
+- If input into the model is cropped, the output of the simulator processed by drive.py also has to be cropped
-- randon rightness augmentation was very helpful
+- random rightness augmentation was very helpful